“Navigating Single Parenthood with Faith and Community”

 More Detail:

-Friends Malcolm and Lori are struggling.
-Malcolm, a pastor and father of three, is still reeling after the death of his wife, and feels helpless to steer his daughters and son through their own grief.
-Meanwhile, Lori still feels blindsided by her divorce — and by how easily her ex-husband is taking to single life.
+As the episode opens, Malcolm and Lori are struggling.
+Malcolm, a pastor and father of three, is still reeling from his wife’s death and feels helpless steering his two daughters and son through their own grief.
+Meanwhile, Lori still feels blindsided by her divorce, and by how easily her ex-husband is taking to single life.

-Episode One of IT’S NOT LIKE THAT does a good job of introducing a large cast of characters, as well as their individual problems, while still keeping the action moving.
-Leads Scott Foley and Erinn Hayes give excellent, moving performances, and the cast of younger actors are impressive.
-The episode sets up plenty of drama and questions that will have viewers anxious to watch the next episode!
+Episode 1 of IT’S NOT LIKE THAT does a good job introducing a large cast of characters, as well as their individual problems, while still keeping the action moving.
+As Malcolm and Lori, Scott Foley and Erinn Hayes give excellent, moving performances, and the cast of younger actors are impressive.
+The episode sets up plenty of drama and questions that will have viewers anxious to watch the next episode.

 - Content: